hcheung01/system_engineering-devops/0x01-shell_permissions/README.md

 11. chmod -R  a+X . to change permissions for all subdirectories
 12. mkdir -m751 dir_holberton to create new directory with 751 permissions
 13. chown :holberton hello to change group owner
+14. chown betty:holberton * to change all files and directories